objectscript/Polymetric-Dashboard/docs/RestApi.md

     - The current version is *v3/*

 - **Example**
-  - An example call to get all the sensors registered to the System Monitor Dashboard */api/dashboard/v3/Sensors?encryption=none*
+  - An example call to get all the sensors registered to the System Monitor Dashboard <br /> */api/dashboard/v3/Sensors?encryption=none*

 ### Data
 - **Format**